-The CT/case manager, in consultation with the parent, guardian, or therapeutic treatment parent and placement worker (if any and appropriate) will develop a youth contact list of individuals with whom contact is consistent with treatment.
-Parents or guardians and/or authorized representatives of the responsible placement agency may contact the youth at any time; however, specific visiting times that the youth may be available will be suggested and encouraged.
+The clinical therapist/case manager, in consultation with the parent/guardian/treatment foster parent and placing worker (if any and appropriate) will develop a youth contact list of individuals with whom contact is consistent with treatment.
+Parents/guardians and/or authorized representatives of the responsible placement agency may contact the youth at any time; however, specific visiting times that the youth may be available will be suggested and encouraged.
 The youth may be engaged in a variety of treatment activities at various times of the day, so coordination of visits and phone calls assist in maintaining structure in the program.

-Parents or guardians and placing worker (if any) will be notified if the youth is involved in a serious illness, accident, seizure, pregnancy, 10-hour absence without notice, detention, death, or other emergency.
+Parents/guardians and placing worker (if any) will be notified if the youth is involved in a serious illness, accident, seizure, pregnancy, 10-hour absence without notice, detention, death or other emergency.
 Please make sure that the youth's treatment team professionals have your most current contact information in the event it changes.